Love and Understanding (Jimmy Heath album)

 Love and Understanding is an album by saxophonist Jimmy Heath featuring performances recorded in 1973 and originally released on the Muse label.

 Reception

 Scott Yanow of Allmusic says, "This is one of Jimmy Heath's more unusual and versatile records".

+DownBeat assigns the record 4 stars.
+Herb Nolan wrote, "Everyone involved with this date is excellent, but one would be surprised if they weren't.
+All are among the best playing today".